If you’re a designer, writer, product person or developer, you’re probably already doing some UX Design whether you know it or not.

-In this article, I will cover some things you can do to become a UX Designer.
-I will also touch on some of the need-to-know skills of User Interface Design , so you can get on the way to starting your new career.
+In this article, I will cover some things you can do to become a UX designer.
+I’ll also touch on some of the need-to-know skills of User Interface Design, so you can get on the way to starting your new career.

 Knowing your objectives is a good place to start.
-Consider the business and user objectives.
+There are three main factors:

 In a nutshell, what are your client’s business goals?
 What are they trying to achieve?
 How are you going to measure this?
 What are the metrics to use?